rakeshborole007/rakeshborole007/README.md

 - 👋 Hi, I’m Rakesh Borole
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning angular, nodejs
-- 💞️ I’m looking to collaborate on java
+- 💞️ I’m looking to collaborate on java and related technologies
 - 📫 How to reach me rakeshborole007@gmail.com

 <!---